 - Address: Law Works, DX 115, 50-52 Chancery Lane, London, WC2A 1HL

-Advocate can provide free representation to people who are not eligible for legal aid and cannot afford lawyers.
-All applications for representation must be made through a referrer such as a lawyer, MP or advice agency (Citizens Advice Bureau or Law Centre).
+Advocate represents people for free.
+They help people who are not eligible for legal aid and cannot afford lawyers.
+However, you must first be referred to Advocate to get representation.
+A referrer could be a lawyer, MP or advice agency (Citizens Advice Bureau or Law Centre).

 - Telephone: 020 7092 3960 (Lines open Monday to Friday between 9:00am and 5:00pm)

 - Address: Advocate DX, 50-52 Chancery Lane, London, WC2A 1HL